Did ‘RHOA’ Kenya Moore’s Ex Hint That She Had Done Cocaine?

 A photo posted by Kenya Moore (@thekenyamoore) on

-[Featured Image by Earl Gibson III / Stringer / Getty Images]
+[Featured Image by Earl Gibson III/Stringer/Getty Images]